TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://www.nasaspaceflight.com/2022/07/osiris-rex-bennu-aging/" >🔗</a> **[NASA Spaceflight]** Data from OSIRIS-REx reveals loose surface of asteroid Bennu and “early aging” of asteroids
 - <a href="https://spacenews.com/nasa-no-notification-by-russia-to-end-iss-participation/" >🔗</a> **[SpaceNews]** NASA: no notification by Russia to end ISS participation
 - <a href="https://spacenews.com/sierra-space-establishes-national-security-advisory-group/" >🔗</a> **[SpaceNews]** Sierra Space establishes national security advisory group
 - <a href="https://spacenews.com/orbit-fab-to-donate-regolith-to-lunar-resources-trust/" >🔗</a> **[SpaceNews]** Orbit Fab to donate regolith to lunar resources trust
 - <a href="https://spacenews.com/hawkeye-360-opens-satellite-manufacturing-facility-in-virginia/" >🔗</a> **[SpaceNews]** HawkEye 360 opens satellite manufacturing facility in Virginia
-- <a href="https://spacenews.com/dod-signaling-demand-for-satellite-support-services-in-geostationary-orbit/" >🔗</a> **[SpaceNews]** DoD signaling demand for satellite support services in geostationary orbit

 ### Launch-related News 🚀